Let’s try a fun exercise. Whip out your phone (if you don’t have it out already) and check the last few texts you have received.

 Instead of choosing one over the other, use both the channels together to provide a seamless audience experience.
 That way, your campaigns have a much better reach and will have greater impact.

-For instance, your fundraising efforts will now look something like this:
+For instance, your nonprofit fundraising efforts will now look something like this:

 Step 1.
 Send weekly newsletter, with keyword and short code to know more about fundraising campaign